 The person wanting to get on disability will also have a chance to share their case with the judge.
 It’s important to let the judge know why you are unable to work and to be as clear and specific as possible.
 The judge may ask questions throughout the hearing, or give you a chance to make a case for yourself at the end.
 If not, ask politely before the end of the hearing if you could share your case.

 Disability hearings are not like court hearings that you see on TV.
 They are much more informal, and the judges hear many cases every day.
 So don’t be shy.
 Tell the truth and give anecdotal information to back up your answers.
 Yes and No responses are good, but they don’t give the complete story.
 So err on the side of giving too much information than not enough.
 Your representative should remind you before your hearing on what to wear and practice how to answer questions with the judge.

 It’s a long time coming to get to hearing.
-Prepare wisely and get a lawyer or representative to help you at the hearing.
+Prepare wisely and get a Phoenix Disability Lawyers or representative to help you at the hearing.
 Taking 3 years to get to hearing is too valuable and isn’t worth lowering your chances of winning benefits by going on your own.